KaiDo92/warden-custom-commands/README.md

 * Open DB tunnel to local or remote environments
 * SSH to local or remote environments
 * Show SFTP link you can use in your SFTP client

+`warden download-source`
+* Download all source code from selected remote

+`warden sync-files`
+* Download files from selected remote

+`warden set-config`
+* Update Magento configurations

+### Initializing Environment

+In the below examples `~/Work/htdocs/magento` is used as the path.
+Simply replace this with whatever path you will be running this project from.
+It is recommended however to deploy the project locally to a case-sensitive volume.

+1. Clone the project codebase.
+    ```
+    git clone -b develop git@github.com:<GITHUB_ACCOUNT>/<REPOSITORY_NAME>.git ~/Work/htdocs/magento
+    ```
+2. Change into the project directory.
+    ```
+    cd ~/Work/htdocs/magento
+    ```

+3. Create a new .env file in the project's root directory and ensure that you update the necessary variables accordingly (please refer to the .env.example file in this repository for guidance).

+4. Run the init script to bootstrap the environment.
+    ```
+    warden bootstrap
+    ```

+### Additional Configuration

+Information on configuring and using tools such as Xdebug, LiveReload, MFTF, and multi-domain site setups may be found in the Warden docs page on [Configuration](https://docs.warden.dev/configuration.html).

+### Destroying Environment

+To completely destroy the local environment we just created, run `warden env down -v` to tear down the project’s Docker containers, volumes, and (where applicable) cleanup the Mutagen sync session.